Improve Secure Software Development and Time to Market with SD Elements

 SD Elements acts as a “security recommendation system” that enables development teams to build secure applications and comply with security requirements in a platform that is:

-• Just-in-Time Training Modules: SD Elements delivers contextual learning directly to developers’ workstations when desired.
+- Just-in-Time Training Modules: SD Elements delivers contextual learning directly to developers’ workstations when desired.
 Brief Just-in-Time Training (JITT) modules are mapped to security requirements and countermeasures and delivered to developers through their existing workflow without shifting context.
+For a more comprehensive approach to application security training, explore our AWS Marketplace Application Security Training designed to equip your team with the knowledge they need to build secure applications.

 Processes